 - Read about student accommodations and decide which option is within your budget and comfort level.
 Please be sure

 to review the important information about housing scams so that you do not fall into

 any of these traps!

-- Request the RMIT Application and submit a copy of it and all supplemental documents to the Study Abroad Advisor
+- Request to be nominated by the Study Abroad Advisor and an RMIT Application will be emailed to you.
+Submit a copy of it and all supplemental documents to the

 - Submit additional application details to Global Education here: CSUSM General Study Abroad Application

 - Submit your flight details to Global Education here: Flight Information Form

 - Attend the pre-departure orientation and consult with the Study Abroad Advisor as